 In On the Fall of the Devil (De casu diaboli) Anselm extends his account of freedom and sin by discussing the first sin of the angels.
 In order for the angels to have the power to preserve rectitude of will for its own sake, they had to have both a will for justice and a will for happiness.
 If God had given them only a will for happiness, they would have been necessitated to will whatever they thought would make them happy.
 Their willing of happiness would have had its ultimate origin in God and not in the angels themselves.
 So they would not have had the power for self-initiated action, which means that they would not have had free choice.
 The same thing would have been true, mutatis mutandis, if God had given them only the will for justice.

-Since God gave them both wills, however, they had the power for self-initiated action.
+Since God gave them both the will for happiness and the will for justice, however, they had the power for self-initiated action.
 Whether they chose to subject their wills for happiness to the demands of justice or to ignore the demands of justice in the interest of happiness, that choice had its ultimate origin in the angels; it was not received from God.
 The rebel angels chose to abandon justice in an attempt to gain happiness for themselves, whereas the good angels chose to persevere in justice even if it meant less happiness.
 God punished the rebel angels by taking away their happiness; he rewarded the good angels by granting them all the happiness they could possibly want.
 For this reason, the good angels are no longer able to sin.
 Since there is no further happiness left for them to will, their will for happiness can no longer entice them to overstep the bounds of justice.
 Thus Anselm finally explains what it is that perfects free choice so that it becomes unable to sin.

 Like the fallen angels, the first human beings willed happiness in preference to justice.
 By doing so they abandoned the will for justice and became unable to will justice for its own sake.
 Apart from divine grace, then, fallen human beings cannot help but sin.
 Anselm claims that we are still free, because we continue to be such that if we had rectitude of will, we could preserve it for its own sake; but we cannot exercise our freedom, since we no longer have the rectitude of will to preserve.
 (Whether fallen human beings also retain the power for self-initiated action apart from divine grace is a tricky question, and one I do not propose to answer here.)